danfloyd111/animation/README.md

 This is my first code repository on this platform, it's just a test project for me, I've made it principally to learn the git-hub system, so please be gentle with this "foo" project ;) .

+EDIT: I've added also the .pro file, so if you don't want to generate it with the qmake -project option, you can use directly qmake command to generate the makefile.

 D.